dianaonutu/Megatron-LM-Snellius-venv/README.md

-# Pre-training LLMs with Megatron-LM on Snellius using virtual environment
+# Pre-training LLMs with Megatron-LM on Snellius using Virtual Environment

 This guide is for Snellius users to quickly set up a virtual environment for pretraining LLMs using Nvidia's [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).